Livestream

 File Types Used in Video Transcoding

-Understanding different types of media files are essential when transcoding.
+Understanding different types of media files is essential when transcoding.
 You may often see terms like file formats, file types, and codecs.

 File formats refer to how an audio or video file is stored on a computer system.
 A video file consists of a container containing details like synchronization information, metadata, and subtitles.